jmartin432/sunrise-sunset/README.md

 These values are displayed as a list on the right and as a graphic in the middle.
 The red line represents solar noon and the color gradient represents the various stages of twilight.

-For more information about the different twilights, click [here](https://en.wikipedia.org/wiki/Twilight).
+For more information about the different stages of twilight, click [here](https://en.wikipedia.org/wiki/Twilight).